ColinTheRobot/info-session-code-along/code_along.md

 **Question**: Has anyone heard of these terms?
 Has anyone built a website using HTML, CSS and Javascript?

-In Cloud9 we're gonna build a webpage that contains HTML, CSS and Javascript so we can see what each does for us.
+In Atom we're gonna build a webpage that contains HTML, CSS and Javascript so we can see what each does for us.
 We'll walk through each of the steps below together.

-To start, I'm gonna send you a link to my [Cloud9 workspace](https://ide.c9.io/marc_wright/info-test).
-You'll be able to copy any code you need.
-We'll also take a look at the finished version of what we're gonna build.
+To start, I'm going to share my screen so you can follow along with what I'm typing.
+You won't be able to copy any code, but I will give you time to to code along.

-1. Go to Cloud9 and create a new workspace.
-Give it a name and select "blank" workspace.
+1. Create new folder on your Desktop titled wdi-first-app

-2. Let's create a new file named `index.html`.
-You can do this by right-clicking on the folder on the top left of your screen and naming the file `index.html`.
+2. Let's create a new file in `wdi-first-app` named `index.html`.

+3. Open `wdi-first-app` directory in Atom.
+You can click and drag it your Atom app or open Atom and select File > Open and pick the directory

-3. In your `index.html`, type in `html` then hit Tab.
+4. In your `index.html`, type in `!` then hit Tab.
 It should auto create a basic HTML structure.
 Next, inside the `<html>` tags, add `<head>` and `<body>`.
 Finally, inside the `body` of our page, let's add an `h1` tag that says "Hello World!".
 Our HTML markup should look like so:

 	```html
 	<!DOCTYPE html>